France hit by second day of rail chaos as strike bites

 “I don’t understand the strike.
 Some say we want to break up public services and it’s simply wrong,” Julien Denormandie, a junior minister in Macron’s government, told BFM TV.

-In taking on the rail unions, Macron is treading where past presidents have either failed or steered clear, determined to cement his image as a fearless and indefatigable moderniser of the French economy.

-The battle’s outcome could define Macron’s presidency, with trade unions already badly bruised by his success in liberalising labour regulations last autumn also needing to score a win.
+The battle’s outcome could define Macron’s presidency, with trade unions, already badly bruised by his success in liberalizing labor regulations last autumn, also needing to score a win.

+A growing number of French people support the strike, with 44 percent approving it, up 6 percentage points from two weeks ago, according to an Elabe poll for BFM TV.

+At the same time, a large majority is in favor of the specific measures proposed by the government to reform the rail service.

 Other protest movements are also simmering, with university students, public workers, garbage collectors and pensioners all angry at Macron’s social and economic reform agenda.

-So far, though, they have shown no sign of coalescing into a single, more potent movement, just as France prepares to mark the 50th anniversary of the May 1968 anti-establishment revolt that transformed the nation.
+So far, though, they have shown no sign of coalescing into a single, more potent movement, just as France prepares to mark the 50th anniversary of the May 1968 anti-establishment revolt and general strike that transformed the nation by pushing the government to adopt more progressive social policies.

 On Wednesday, only one in seven high-speed TGV trains were running - slightly more than on Tuesday - and one in five trains on overground commuter lines into Paris, similar to Tuesday’s levels.
 The unions plan to strike two days in every five over the next three months.